Samsung/tizen-docs/docs/application/tizen-studio/troubleshooting/troubleshooting.md

 **Resolution:**

-- In macOS, if the UI perspectives are not displayed after you update Tizen Studio.
-It is recommended to restart the IDE, doing so clears the cache from the previous installation.
+- In macOS&reg;, if the UI perspectives are not displayed after you update Tizen Studio, it is recommended to restart the IDE, doing so clears the cache from the previous installation.

 - In case you see any old perspective, it is recommended to create a new workspace and import the projects to the new workspace to resolve the issue.

-## Issue: Not able to view Connection Explorer
+## Issue: Cannot view Connection Explorer

-**Description:** Cannot view Connection Explorer.
+**Description:** Not able to view Connection Explorer.

 **Resolution:**

-Since Tizen Studio 2.0 and higher,**Connection Explorer** is replaced with **Device Manager**.
-Additionally, you can fix the issue in the following ways:
+Since Tizen Studio 2.0,**Connection Explorer** is replaced with **Device Manager**.
+Additionally, you can fix the issue as follows:

 - Reset the perspective:
   1. In the Tizen Studio menu, select **Window > Perspective > Reset Perspective**.